kindelia/Kindelia/WHITEPAPER.md

 }
 ```

-That function can be posted to the network by saving it as `sum.kdl` and using
-the `kindelia post sum.kdl` command.
-This will prompt a miner to include the
-statement in a block, which will cause `Sum` to be defined globally.
-Kindelia
+Once deployed and mined, this statement will cause `Sum` to be defined globally.
-functions can call each-other, and are pure, thus, side-effect free.
-The `RUN`
+Kindelia functions can call each-other, and are pure, thus, side-effect free.
-statement offers a scape hatch where side-effects can occur and alter the
+The `RUN` statement offers a scape hatch where side-effects can occur and alter
-network's state, just like Haskell's IO.
-For example, the statement below adds
+the network's state, just like Haskell's IO.
+For example, the statement below
-`3` to the state stored by the global 'Calculator' contract:
+adds `3` to the state stored by the global 'Calculator' contract:

 ```c
 run {